fei6409/log-highlight.nvim/README.md

 By default, the `log` filetype is applied to files matching `*.log` or `*_log`.

-You can add custom patterns by adding autocommands to your `.vimrc` like this:
+You can customize filetype rules by adding autocommands to `.vimrc` like this:

 ```vim
 autocmd BufNewFile,BufRead /var/log/* set filetype=log